widoz/bem/readme.md

 </div>
 ```

-The library works with WordPress but also as a standalone library to use in your project.
+The library works with WordPress but also as a standalone library to use in your projects.

 If you use it into your WordPress project you can take advantage of the `bem` filter allowing you
 to manipulate the bem string depending on your needs.

 It's is possible to retrieve the entire class value such as the block, element and modifiers singularly.

+Since Version 1.0.0 the string values are no longer sanitized, so you have to use a function like `sanitize_html_class`.
+The classes now only check against the value passed in construction phase.

 ## Requirements